mbrt/gencmd/README.md

 ## Usage

+Think of this as [fzf](https://github.com/junegunn/fzf) for natural language to bash commands.
+Open a new terminal and press <kbd>Ctrl</kbd> + <kbd>G</kbd>.
+As you type your query, `gencmd` will filter your recent history, so you can either select something from there, or submit a new prompt.

-Open a new terminal and press <kbd>Ctrl</kbd> + <kbd>G</kbd>. `gencmd` should pop up and ask you for a prompt.
-This is forwarded to the LLM which will generate a few alternative commands that should solve your intended usage.
+In case the prompt is new, your configured LLM will be invoked to generate a few alternative commands to solve your intended usage.

 You can navigate history and completions with keyboard arrows <kbd>↑</kbd>
 <kbd>↓</kbd>, or <kbd>Ctrl</kbd> + <kbd>J</kbd> and <kbd>Ctrl</kbd> +
 <kbd>K</kbd>.

+The result is *not executed*, but pasted into your command line, so that you can edit it.

 Examples for inspiration: